roblevintennis/rapid-workflow-book/chapters/03_compass_sass.md

 Since our project is just a pedantic exercise and I don't want you to get "bogged down" in details, let's not worry too much about using the absolute perfect project structure.
 Instead, let's aim to simply move meaningful chunks of CSS code in to _partials_ that make intuitive sense.
 Even this small organizational improvement will head us in the right direction.

+#### What are partials?

-What are partials?
-They're simply files that have Sass code that only pertains to one particular area of your project (e.g. colors, typography, etc.).
+Partials are files that have Sass code that only pertains to one particular area of your project (e.g. colors, typography, etc.).

 In our little experiment, we already have CSS for colors, buttons, navigation bar, mixins and placeholders. _In a more complete project we'd also have typography, reset, etc., but we'll purposely omit those for now to keep this simple_.